FAQs

 How did you determine the pitches (and therefore gauges) of the strings?

-A deviation from that plan was that since pitch detection takes longer for lower frequencies, and wanting to keep latency to a minimum, the lowest string, for example, is not necessarily a note exactly halfway between the low B on an E9 copedent and the low C on a C6.
+A deviation from that plan was that since pitch detection takes longer for lower frequencies, and wanting to keep latency to a minimum, the lowest string, for example, is not necessarily a note close to halfway between the low B on an E9 copedent and the low C on a C6.

 Note: check out the blog post about Copedents. for a related question.